larammerce/docs/8.x/theme-development/representative.md

 :::

-The very next step is to add `javaScript` codes to set the appearance and adjust the optional elements:
+The very next step is to add `javaScript` codes to set the appearance and adjust the optional elements.
+In the path `larammerce-theme/resources/js/require/`, create a new file named `page_auth_register.js` and write the following codes into this file:

 ```js
  //larammerce-theme/resources/js/require/page_auth_register.js